identw/werf/docs/pages/configuration/stapel_image/git_directive.md

 ```
 {% endraw %}

-`https` access may require login and password.
+You may need a login and password to access over `https`.

-For example, login and password from GitLab CI variables:
+Here is an example of accessing the repository from the GitLab CI pipeline using environmental variables:

 {% raw %}
 ```yaml